Coldcard/ckbunker/docs/policy.md

     Not even the master PIN holder can change HSM policy nor escape HSM mode!
 Firmware upgrades are not possible.

+Boot-to-HSM is mainly useful mainly if the local operator of the card does not have the authority to spend the funds, but does know the PIN code.
+In most applications, we expect someone with PIN knowledge and also the spending authority to power-up and enable HSM mode.

 ## Notes